cecom/arch_installation_guide/README.md

   > !NOTE: you are welcome to create your own subvolume names, but make sure you know what you are doing, because these subvolumes will also be referenced later when taking snapshots with timeshift.
 - go back to the original (root) directory with `cd`
 - unmount our mnt partition: `umount /mnt`
+- mount our subvolumes: `mount -o noatime,ssd,compress=zstd,space_cache=v2,discard=async,subvol=@ /dev/mapper/main /mnt`
 - create our boot and home mounting points `mkdir /mnt/{boot,home}`
-- mount our subvolumes: `mount -o noatime,ssd,compress=zstd,space_cache=v2,discard=async,subvol=@ /dev/mapper/main /mnt`
 - mount our subvolumes: `mount -o noatime,ssd,compress=zstd,space_cache=v2,discard=async,subvol=@home /dev/mapper/main /mnt/home`
 10. format your efi partition:
 - efi: `mkfs.fat -F32 /dev/nvme0n1p1`
-- mount our efi partition with `mount /dev/nvme0np1 /mnt/boot`
+- mount our efi partition with `mount /dev/nvme0n1p1 /mnt/boot`
+11. update mirrorlist and choice closest: `reflector -c Thailand -a 12 --sort rate --save /etc/pacman.d/mirrorlist`
+12. update keyring: `pacman -Sy archlinux-keyring`
-11. install base packages: `pacstrap /mnt base`
+13. install base packages: `pacstrap /mnt base linux linux-headers linux-firmware`
-12. generate the file system table: `genfstab -U -p /mnt >> /mnt/etc/fstab` (you can check this with `cat /mnt/etc/fstab`)
+14. generate the file system table: `genfstab -U -p /mnt >> /mnt/etc/fstab` (you can check this with `cat /mnt/etc/fstab`)
-13. change root into the new system: `arch-chroot /mnt`
+15. change root into the new system: `arch-chroot /mnt`

 You are now working from within in your new arch system - i.e. not from the ISO - and you will now see that your prompt start with `#`.
 Great work so far!